 From last year:

-Last year's theme was ‘Stories of Faith’ – giving an opportunity for students and young people to share their faith journeys.
+Last year's theme was ‘All Are Welcome’.
 We prepared a resource toolkit, with prayer points from universities across Britain, stories of faith from around the world, sermon notes, ideas for small groups, reflections from students and worship and liturgy ideas.
-You can download the 2016 toolkit here.
+You can download the 2017 toolkit here.